 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze.

-- Empty any unused medicine down the sink drain after you have finished using a Xyrem® bottle.
+- Pour any unused medicine down the sink drain.
 Use a marker to cross out the label on the bottle.
 Then, place the empty bottle in the trash.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not drink alcohol while you are using this medicine.
 Do not use this medicine if you are also using a sedative medicine.